soportebteam/trustos/source/introduction.md

 # Introduction

 **TrustOS** is both an SDK and a powerful, easy-to-use set of decentralized network modules deployed in several blockchain networks.
 It makes easier to anyone to get the benefits of blockchain technology without facing the inherent complexity of it.
 If you want to enter the Blockchain space, it does not matter the underlying technology, the consensus mechanisms, the network, the consortia or the infrastructure anymore.
-Just get the better of blockchain invoking the **TrustOs.**
+Just get the better of blockchain invoking the **TrustOS.**

 ## Our vision